 There is considerable overlap in that both counselling and psychotherapy are about overcoming personal difficulties and facilitating change.
-The methods used are similar and in some cases identical’ the main differences relate more to the goals and interests and settings in which the professional counsellor or psychotherapist works.
+The methods used are similar and in some cases identical.
+The main differences relate more to the goals, interests and settings in which the professional counsellor or psychotherapist works.

 Counselling tends to focus on solving the presenting problem.
 This is particularly useful for people wishing to focus on what is causing them concern in their everyday lives and for shorter term therapy.

 It is often considered psychotherapy is more directive and looks to the past and the historical influences for the answers to the ‘here and now issues ‘.
 The counsellor however may work more with crisis intervention.

 In Psychotherapy the practitioners tend to use a whole range of techniques which are incorporated into the therapy and adapted to suit each individual whatever the presenting problem.